confetti-framework/confetti/test/README.md

 ## Confetti Tests

 This `confetti-framework/confetti` repository actually only contains configuration.
-Larvard's tests are present in the repositories.
+Confetti's tests are present in the repositories.
 For example:

 - [Foundation Tests](https://github.com/confetti-framework/foundation/tree/master/test)